A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Empirical observations

-{\bf Neural Ratio Estimation} (\nre) is an established approach in the simulation-based inference literature both from a frequentist \citep{cranmer2015approximating} and Bayesian \citep{thomas2016likelihood,2019arXiv190304057H} perspective.
-In a Bayesian analysis, an amortized estimator $\hat{r}(\vx\vert\vtheta)$ of the \emph{intractable} likelihood-to-evidence ratio $r(\vx\vert\vtheta)$ can be learned by training a binary discriminator $\hat{d}(\vtheta,\vx)$ to distinguish between samples of the joint $p(\vtheta,\vx)$ with class label 1 and samples of the product of marginals $p(\vtheta)p(\vx)$ with class label 0 using a criterion such as the binary cross entropy.
-Similar to the density-ratio trick \citep{sugiyama2012density,goodfellow2014generative,cranmer2015approximating,2019arXiv190304057H}, the Bayes optimal discriminator $d(\vtheta,\vx)$ models
+{\bf Neural Ratio Estimation} (\nre) is an established approach in the simulation-based inference literature both from a frequentist \citep{cranmer2015approximating} and Bayesian \citep{thomas2016likelihood,2019arXiv190304057H,durkan2020contrastive} perspective.
+In a Bayesian analysis, an amortized estimator $\hat{r}(\vx\vert\vtheta)$ of the intractable likelihood-to-evidence ratio $r(\vx\vert\vtheta)$ can be learned by training a binary classifier $\hat{d}(\vtheta,\vx)$ to distinguish between samples of the joint $p(\vtheta,\vx)$ with class label 1 and samples of the product of marginals $p(\vtheta)p(\vx)$ with class label 0, with equal label marginal probability.
+Similar to the density-ratio trick \citep{sugiyama2012density,goodfellow2014generative,cranmer2015approximating,2019arXiv190304057H}, the Bayes optimal classifier $d(\vtheta,\vx)$ for the cross-entropy loss is